Think your app idea has what it takes to be the next Instagram?

 Think again.
 As of January 2013 there were 775,000 apps in the iOS app store, yet nearly 60% of developers report they never broke even on their development costs.
 Even worse, almost 70% report their most successful app never made more than $5,000.
 Ouch.

-Breakout successes like Instagram don’t “just happen” without customer feedback and insights.
+Breakout successes like best Magento hosting don’t “just happen” without customer feedback and insights.

-Not testing is like going to a new restaurant and expecting the waiter to deliver a delicious meal without checking the menu or having a conversation about your food preferences.
+Not testing is like ordering from to a new restaurant on Foodora and expecting the them to deliver a delicious meal without checking the menu or having a conversation about your food preferences.
 It just doesn’t work.

-The idea is that by involving your customers during the different phases of app development, you’ll create something people are really going to want and can be excited about.
+The idea is that by involving your customers during the different phases of app development, you’ll create a Guide for Website SEO.
+If you are still looking for a seo agency for your website, then visit Webguru the Tokyo SEO agency.

 There’s a lot of ground to cover, so let’s jump right in.
 If you haven’t already, click here to get a copy of the Validation Board to fill in as we walk through how it works.